-- (vi) The RCIS logic enforces additional ganged withdrawal sequence restrictions when the reactor power level is below the low power level setpoint and the reactor mode switch is in STARTUP or RUN mode as follows: - (a) The RCIS logic prevents two groups of rods from being withdrawn simultaneously. - (b) Allows only groups 1-6 to be withdrawn as one single gang. - (c) Assures that the maximum allowable difference between the leading and trailing operable control rods in each of groups 3, 4, 7, 8, 9, and 10 to be within 146 mm when any operable rod inthe group is less than or equal to 0.914m withdrawn.
-Thisrestriction is not applied to groups 1, 2, 5, and 6 or to any group when all operable rods in that group are greater than 0.914m withdrawn.
-This restriction applies to rod pull sequence (5)a through (5)d above.
-152 mm when any operable rod in the group is less than 48 steps withdrawn from the normal full-in position.
-This restriction is not applied to groups 1, 2, 5, and 6 or to any group when all operable rods in that group are greater than or equal to 48 steps withdrawn from the normal full-in position.
-This restriction applies to rod pull sequence (v) a through (v) d above. - (d) Assures that the maximum allowable difference between the leading and trailing operable control rods in each of groups 1, 2, 7, 8, 9, and 10 to be within 146.4 mm when any operable rod in the group is less than or equal to 0.914m withdrawn.
-Thisrestriction is not applied to groups 3, 4, 5, and 6 or to any group when all operable rods in that group are greater than 0.914m withdrawn.
-The restriction applies to rod pull sequence (5)e through (5)h above.
-152 mm when any operable rod in the group is less than 48 steps withdrawn from the normal full-in position.
-This restriction is not applied to groups 3.
-4, 5, and 6 or to any group used and the group is less than 48 steps withdrawn from the normal full-in position.
-This restriction is not applied to groups 3.
-4, 5, and 6 or to any group when all operable rods in that group are greater than or equal to 48 steps withdrawn from the normal full-in position.
-This restriction applies to rod pull sequence (v) e through (v) h above.
+- (vi) The RCISRWM logic enforces additional ganged withdrawal sequence restrictions when the reactor power level is below the low power level setpoint and the reactor mode switch is in STARTUP or RUN mode as follows: - (a) The RCISRWM logic prevents two groups of rods from being withdrawn simultaneously. - (b) Allows only groups 1-6 to be withdrawn as one single gang. - (c) Assures that the maximum allowable difference between the leading and trailing operable control rods in each of groups 3, 4, 7, 8, 9, and 10 to be within 152 146 mm when any operable rod in the group is less than or equal to 0.914m 48 steps withdrawn from the normal full-in position.
+This restriction is not applied to groups 1, 2, 5, and 6 or to any group when all operable rods in that group are greater than or equal to 48 steps 0.914m withdrawn from the normal full-in position.
+This restriction applies to rod pull sequence (5)(b)(v)a through (5)(b)(v)d above.

-- (e) Enforces restrictions on withdrawal of rods in groups 5-10 if rods in group 7 or 8 are moved first.
+- (d) Assures that the maximum allowable difference between the leading and trailing operable control rods in each of groups 1, 2, 7, 8, 9, and 10 to be within 152 146.4-mm when any operable rod in the group is less than er equal to 0.914m 48 steps withdrawn from the normal full-in position.
+This restriction is not applied to groups 3, 4, 5, and 6 or to any group when all operable rods in that group are greater than or equal to 48 steps 0.914m withdrawn from the normal full-in position.
+The restriction applies to rod pull sequence (5)(b)(v)e through (5)(b)(v)h above. - (e) Enforces restrictions on withdrawal of rods in groups 5-10 if rods in group 7 or 8 are moved first.
 Movement of rod gangs in groups 9 and 10 are then blocked until all operable rods in groups 5, 6 and 7 or 8 are greater or equal to 0.914m withdrawn.
 The RCIS also enforces rod restrictions if rods in group 9 or 10 are moved first.
 Movement of rod gangs in groups 7 and 8 is blocked until all operable rods in group 5, 6 and 9 or 10 are greater than or equal to 0.914m withdrawn.
 5 or 6 are greater than or equal to 48 steps withdrawn from the full-in position AND Group 7 or 8 are greater than or equal to 48 steps withdrawn from the full-in position. - (f) Enforces restrictions on withdrawal of rods in groups 5-10 if rods in group 9 or 10 are moved first.
-Movement of rod gangs in groups 7 and 8 are then blocked until all operable rods in groups 5 or 6 are greater than or equal to 48 steps withdrawn from the fullin position AND Group 9 or 10 are greater than or equal to 48 steps withdrawn from the full-in position. - (6) Establishment of Reference Rod Pull Sequence (RRPS)
+Movement of rod gangs in groups 7 and 8 are then blocked until all operable rods in groups 5 or 6 are greater than or equal to 48 steps withdrawn from the full-in position AND Group 9 or 10 are greater than or equal to 48 steps withdrawn from the full-in position. - (6) Establishment of Reference Rod Pull Sequence (RRPS)